kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 </form>
 {% endprism %}

-So the JavaScript way to create it and also load it onto the pages will be added to our already-existing `js/scripts.js` file and will look like this:
+We'll add this code to our already-existing `js/scripts.js` file so it will now look like this:
 {% prism javascript %}
 (function(){